aramcon-badge/badge-docs/docs/badge/getting-started.md

 The USB-C connector only works in one orientation.
 The other orientation will still power the badge, but the data pins (USB Drive) won't be connected.

-The power pin markings (AAA and LiPo/USB) are reversed.
+The power switch markings (AAA and LiPo/USB) are reversed.

 ## Setting your name